 This Epiphone was inspired by the legendary Gibson J-45 acoustic guitar.
 Under the umbrella of Gibson, Epiphone makes more affordable versions of some of Gibson's most renowned instruments.
 In this particular case, the original J-45 is believed by many to be the paradigm for the dreadnought guitar.

 The Epiphone J45 features a solid Sitka spruce top as well as a solid mahogany back and sides.
-This guitar comes with a nut width of 1.693″ and also looks the part as it comes with an aged gloss finish and dark brown fade on the top.
+This guitar comes with a nut width of 1.693″ and also looks the part, with an aged-gloss finish and dark brown fade on the top.

 We liked how responsive the Indian laurel fingerboard was, particularly to our fingerstyle playing.
-The mahogany neck felt very comfortable and with a consistent grip throughout.
+The mahogany neck felt very comfortable, with a consistent grip throughout.
 With a rounded “C” profile and a typical Gibson 24-3/4-inch scale, this guitar was a joy to play, especially for strumming chords or songwriting.

 The tone on the Epiphone J-45 was warm and the instrument had a nice overall projection.
-Besides fingerpicking, the sound of this guitar is a good choice for folk, country, and even soft rock.
-Naturally, a guitar with such features is a good option for songwriters.
+In addition to fingerpicking, the sound of this guitar is a good choice for folk, country, and even soft rock.
+Naturally, a guitar with such features makes a perfect option for songwriters.

-Speaking of songwriters, in case you want to play your songs live, the J45 comes with a Fishman Sonicore pickup.
+If you’d like to perform your songs live, the J45 comes with a Fishman Sonicore pickup.
 We tried this guitar plugged into our Roland JC-120 and its acoustic sound translated well, warmth included.

 We also liked the amount of control we had when plugged in.
 The Fishman Presys II preamp comes with controls for Volume, Bass, and Treble.
 You also get a phase switch and a built-in tuner to complete the package.